qooxdoo/qooxdoo/docs/development/compiler/configuration/compile.md

 ```

-You also need to create sopurce and build targets for the compiler.
+You also need to create source and build targets for the compiler.
 This is so that the compiled output source files for your compiler will not overwrite your project's compiled files.
 You need to add something like this to the `targets` section: